 - Did the one party become violent with the other party, resulting in the disadvantaged party to have no other choice but to sign the agreement?

 Procedural unconscionability refers to the actual negotiation process that occurs before both parties formally sign the contract.
 Generally, this is when violence, duress, or coercion takes place, ultimately resulting in the other party feeling as though there is no other choice but to sign the contract.

 Substantive unconscionability, however, involves the actual terms of the contract itself.
 As previously mentioned, the advantaged party might include very complex language that it knows the other party won’t understand.
 Moreover, the party might include language in a much smaller font in the hopes that the other party won’t take notice or pay close attention to those provisions.

 If you need help learning more about unconscionability, or if you need legal assistance determining whether or not a contract you are a party to is unconscionable, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.